go-playground/overalls/README.md

 OPTIONS
   -project
-	Your project path relative to the '$GOPATH/src' directory
+	Your project path as an absolute path or relative to the '$GOPATH/src' directory
 	example: -project=github.com/go-playground/overalls

   -covermode